Last update: 16 January 2023

 Class markings are not required for flying under the PDRA (Predefined Risk Assessment) or SORA (Specific Operation Risk Assessment) authorisation procedures.

 Yes.
-The drone can be operated under a transitional category as long as all open category requirements are met.
+The drone can be operated under the transitional category as long as all open category requirements are met.
 Under this category, the requirements (training, examination, minimum distance to uninvolved persons) are slightly more restrictive than in the open category.

 C. REGISTRATION

-Registration is free of charge for drone pilots in Switzerland until further notice.
+Registration is free until further notice.

 The two numbers can be compared with identification numbers used in road traffic:

-- UAS operator number: Comparable to a vehicle registration plate: The number is issued after the registration process and must be attached to the drone in a clearly visible position.
+UAS operator number: Comparable to a vehicle registration plate: The number is issued after the registration process and must be attached to the drone in a clearly visible position.

-- Remote pilot ID: Comparable to a driving licence: It is issued once the pilot has successfully passed the examination along with the certificate of competency.
+Remote pilot ID: Comparable to a driving licence: It is issued once the pilot has successfully passed the examination along with the certificate of competency.

 Each drone must be visibly marked with the personal UAS operator number (CHExxxxxxxxx) before it can be flown.
-The three digits at the end (xyz) do not need to be placed on the drone, as this is your personal identification number, which ensures that no one can make unauthorised use of your personal UAS operator number.
+The three digits at the end (xyz) do not need to be marked on the drone, as this is your personal identification number, which ensures that no one can make unauthorised use of your personal UAS operator number.
 If you fly an unmarked drone, you will be liable to a fine.

 The FOCA recommends that the UAS operator number be affixed to the drone as follows: